Legio II Traiana Fortis: Origins

 According to Cassius Dio, it was Trajan who raised both the II Traiana and the XXX Ulpia Victrix, but the details and order are not clear.
 H.M.D.
 Parker has argued that the XXX Ulpia was raised first, at the time there were 29 legions, then after Legio XXI Rapax vanished—either destroyed in battle against barbarian invaders or in a civil disturbance—the II Traiana came into existence.

 The date of the legion's creation is also not certain, although Graham Webster assigns it to the year 101.
-The earliest dated inscription referring to the legion, which lists the posts Lucius Cossonius Gallus held during his career, again entangles the XXI Rapax in the origins of this legion, for Gallus was first a military tribune with the first unit, then some years later commissioned commander of the II Traiana most likely after he had distinguished himself in Trajan's First Dacian War.
+The earliest dated inscription referring to the legion, which sets out the cursus honorum of Lucius Cossonius Gallus, again entangles the XXI Rapax in the origins of this legion, for Gallus was first a military tribune with the first unit, then some years later commissioned commander of the II Traiana most likely after he had distinguished himself in Trajan's First Dacian War.
 About the only firm date is that Legio II Traiana was in existence by 108, the year Gallus was suffect consul.